 - America: the Constitution, Revolutionary War history, our Founding Fathers

-- Religion: Christian theology, Christian history, religious history, Pagan theology, religious history, divine feminine theology, philosophy, mystery cults
+- Religion: Christian theology and history, religious history, Pagan theology, religious history, divine feminine theology and symbolism, philosophy, mystery cults and mythological typologies

-- Sexuality: sexuality, monogamy, polygamy, homosexuality, prostitution, polyamory
+- Sexuality: sexuality, monogamy, polygamy, homosexuality, prostitution, polyamory, LGBT issues, sexual identities

 - Sciences: evolutionary psychology, evolutionary biology, anthropology, linguistics

-- Technology: advancing technology, sustainable technology, alternative energy
+- Technology: advancing technology, sustainable technology, sustainable energy

-- Politics: constitutional law Second Amendment issues, poverty, minimum wage, electoral reform, problems with the 2 party system, money in politics
+- General Politics: poverty, minimum wage, electoral reform, problems with the 2 party system, money in politics

 … and so much more.
-You can see this in much of my blog posts.
+You can see this in much of my blog posts and pages.

 As a part of this process I have come up with ideas that others have as well: